bezoerb/postcss-image-inliner/README.md

 Example: `['http://domain.de/', 'http://domain.de/styles', 'app/images']`
 Required: `false`

-List of directories where the inliner should start looking for assets.
+List of directories/urls where the inliner should start looking for assets.
 You can define local directories or URLs.